 A typical ransomware attack can be in progress for weeks before detection.
 The slow encryption rate means that multiple backup copies have encrypted data and that the ransomware trigger file is also on every backup copy.
 Recovery from the attack is a long and arduous process.

-How to Stop Ransomware with SRM
+How to Stop Ransomware through Storage Resource Management

 What if that 80% of data that users and applications are not accessing is archived, without links, to a secondary storage device like a high capacity NAS, Object Storage system, or Public Cloud Storage?
 All three of these platforms are low cost and provide immutable (read-only) protection so that even if the ransomware attack finds its way to secondary storage, it still can’t alter the data.